Contact processes on the integers: Contact processes

 The next statement is the other ingredient we shall need in our proof.
-It is a consequence of the comparison result in Bezuidenhout and Grimmett \cite{BG}, we also note that the result first appeared in the nearest neighbours case in Durrett and Griffeath \cite{DG} (see (b) in Section 2).
+It is a consequence of the construction of Durrett and Schonmann \cite{DS1} comparison result, we also note that the result first appeared in Durrett and Griffeath \cite{DG} for the nearest neighbours case (see (b) in Section 2) .

 \begin{thm} For all $M$, $\mu_{c}(Z_{M})= \mu_{c}(\Zmg_{M})$. \end{thm}

 We are now ready to state and prove the main result of this section.